Highlights of Laos

 Day 8-Trip ends in Luang Prabang

-The trip ends after breakfast at our hotel in Luang Prabang.
-There are no activities planned today, so you are free to depart from Luang Prabang at any time.
-If your flight is departing later in the day luggage storage facilities are available at our hotel.
-If you would like an airport transfer today, you need to depart from Luang Prabang Airport (LPQ), which is 15 minutes from our hotel.
+Our trip ends after breakfast at our hotel in Luang Prabang.
+There are no activities planned today, so you're free to depart from Luang Prabang at any time.
+If your flight is departing later in the day, luggage storage facilities are available at our hotel.
+If you'd like an airport transfer today, you'll need to depart from Luang Prabang Airport (LPQ), which is a 15-minute drive from our hotel.

 Similar Tours